pubvis-GOSH/project_management/meeting_notes/meetings.md

 A catchup with AL to discuss the process of researchers creating participant accounts.
 A few other topics also mentioned.

+# Katies learning progress
+- We have been having regular catchups to help Katie learn everything she needs to join the project later in February.

+# JH work updates
+- Created a more robust development architecture,
+- Now initialising fake data on a local development environment,
+- The entire architecture can now be created using a command with Terraform,
+- Keeping documentation up-to-date (e.g. access patterns, auth flow),
+- Chipping away at the main app features (e.g. accessing created participants list, accessing avatars, adding auth protection to API routes etc.)

 # Similar project at Sussex
 - The researcher from Sussex is keen to talk to us.